-The Internet workstations in the Adult Services Department are for users who are fourteen years of age and older, except for the Express Stations.
-Express Stations for quick Internet access, limited to thirty minutes, are available for all ages.
+Adult Services: The Internet workstations in the Adult Services Department are for users who are fourteen years of age and older.

 Adults with small children are encouraged to use the Internet workstations in the Youth Services Department.
 If an adult accompanied by a child chooses to use the workstations in the Adult Services Department, that adult assumes full responsibility for any images or text to which the child might be exposed.
 Whether in the Adult Services Department or Youth Services Department, children under the age of eight must be under the direct supervision of a guardian at all times, as required in the library’s Safe Child Policy.

 The Racine Public Library Board of Trustees is concerned that patrons should not be inadvertently exposed to materials and images that they may find personally unsuitable.
-To reduce the possibility of this occurring, the Library provides privacy screens for the Internet workstations.
+To reduce the possibility of this occurring, the Library uses privacy screens for the Internet workstations in the Adult Services Department.
 While these screens provide reasonable privacy for text, such as credit card numbers, users should be aware that these screens do not completely block images from all angles.
 Users should not send, receive, or display text or graphics which may be reasonably construed as obscene by community standards.

 Use of External Devices on Library Computers